Community Behavioral Health Care Professional Loan Repayment Program

 • new applicants, using the mental health portion of the HPSA database to rank eligible rural and underserved applications, giving priority to those in the areas with the highest degree of shortage (score) for that applicant’s profession.
 If multiple applicants receive the same score, applications will be given consideration in the order in which they were received.

-• If an applicant works for an organization located in an HPSA mental health discipline that has satellite clinics and the applicant more than one of the clinics, the highest HPSA score where the applicant works will apply.
+• If an applicant works for an organization located in an HPSA mental health discipline that has satellite clinics and the applicant works for more than one of the clinics, the highest HPSA score where the applicant works will apply.

 • If an applicant works for different employers in multiple HPSA mental health disciplines having different degrees of shortage, the location having the highest HPSA mental health discipline score will apply.